nathanhumphrey/nathanhumphrey.github.io/posts/2020-02-06-full-stack-javascript-app-build-pt-1.md

 NOTE: there are many articles published about how to implement most of the topics in the stretch goal list.
 Please feel free to use this project as a base for experimenting with other walkthroughs.
 </p>

 Get started by working through my earlier [Isomorphic JavaScript App](/posts/2020-01-17-isomorphic-javascript-app/) post first, which builds the foundation that will be used in this series.
-If you'd just like to get started with this series, you can download the starting code from GitHub [here](https://github.com/nathanhumphrey/simple-isomorphic-app).
+If you'd just like to get started with this series, you can download the [starting code](https://github.com/nathanhumphrey/simple-isomorphic-app).

 ## Routes and Pages